GaragePolitburo/FormSI060719/README.md

 `marketBuyForSale(uint256 tokenId)`

 Enables a user to buy a token (identified by the ERC721 index `tokenId`) that is up for sale.
-If `marketForSaleInfoByIndex(tokenId).onlySellto` returns the zero address, then any address can buy the token that is for sale.
-If `marketForSaleInfoByIndex(tokenId).onlySellto` returns a non-zero address, then only that address can buy the token that is for sale.
-Must send at least the sale price  (`marketForSaleInfoByIndex(tokenId).minValue`) to complete the transaction.
+If `marketForSaleInfoByIndex(tokenId).onlySellto` returns the zero address, then any user can buy the token that is for sale.
+If `marketForSaleInfoByIndex(tokenId).onlySellto` returns a non-zero address, then only that user can buy the token that is for sale.
+Must send an amount of wei at least equal to the sale price  (`marketForSaleInfoByIndex(tokenId).minValue`) with the function call to complete the transaction.

 #### Bid functions